 After completing the models, the team hopes to extend the research to developing new UWB antenna systems and hardware prototypes, designs, and UWB techniques.
 The team has received another grant to develop simulation tools for UWB and to start developing receiver designs.

-In addition to Buehrer and Reed, the research team includes Sedki Riad and Ahmad Saafai-Jazi, experts in time domain and RF measurements; William Davis, an expert in antennas and propagation; and and Dennis Sweeney, an expert in RF and time domain measurements; modeling, and simulation.
+In addition to Buehrer and Reed, the research team includes Sedki Riad and Ahmad Safaai-Jazi, experts in time domain and RF measurements; William Davis, an expert in antennas and propagation; and and Dennis Sweeney, an expert in RF and time domain measurements; modeling, and simulation.